misalcedo/aimd/README.md

 See https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease

+## Notes
+This implementation will exhibit exponential, rather than linear, growth when a client is fully utilized (e.g., 1 -> 2 -> 4 -> 8).
+This occurs because we increase the limit after each acquired weight is released instead of only increasing every Round-Trip Time.
+An alternative implementation would be to increase the limit on decaying average RTT as long as no failures were detected.
+This would require tracking the average RTT in the limiter and updating the limit on each acquire if the RTT time has passed.

 ## Simulation
 The example directory contains a simulation of multiple concurrent workers along with a CSV of a run using the default parameters.
 Each worker has its own limiter and attempts to run a number of concurrent operations.